Skip to main content

 Scrum and Kanban are the two most widely adopted agile methodologies.
 Both aim to deliver working software incrementally, but they take fundamentally different approaches to how work flows through a team.

-Scrum time-boxes work into sprints — fixed-length iterations (usually 2 weeks) with defined ceremonies.
+Scrum time-boxes work into sprints.
+Fixed-length iterations (usually 2 weeks) with defined ceremonies.
 Kanban visualizes work on a board and limits how many items are in progress at once.

 Neither is universally better.
 The right choice depends on your team's work patterns, how predictable your incoming work is, and how much structure your team needs.
+Our sprint planning guide covers the Scrum ceremony in detail, and the Sprint Planning Template provides a ready-to-use agenda.
+Teams using either framework can visualize their roadmap with a Kanban Roadmap.
+Many teams adopt a hybrid approach called Scrumban, which combines Scrum's sprint cadence with Kanban's flow management.

 Quick Comparison